 Parents often raise concerns about immunisations in children with allergies.
-This is because the vaccines used contain substances which can, in some cases, cause an allergic reaction.
+This is because some vaccines may contain substances which can, in very rare cases, cause an allergic reaction.
 However, in practice, allergy to vaccines is very unusual.

 All available information about immunisation and allergy points to the fact that immunisation in children who are at high risk of developing allergy is safe and not a factor in their future allergic conditions.